-Given the unique needs of community and technical colleges in general and of West Virginia in particular, the NASA WV Space Grant Consortium offers opportunities to community and technical college students and faculty that will assist them as they seek meaningful educational opportunities and future jobs in STEM fields.
+Given the unique needs of the community and technical colleges in general and of West Virginia in particular, the NASA WV Space Grant Consortium offers opportunities to the community and technical college students and faculty that will assist them as they seek meaningful educational opportunities and future jobs in STEM fields.
 Specific opportunities through NASA WVSGC will include two distinct yet compatible opportunities – Fellowships/Internships for students and Course Development for faculty.

 Internships for students in STEM fields in West Virginia.
 These internships provide hands-on experience, career awareness, networking, and opportunities to create work that informs and educates

 - Engine & Airframe Solutions Worldwide, LLC

 - The amount of these awards is $6,000 per student.
 (Based on a 40 hr week/ 10 week on site)